Swimming enclosures

 - do not swim alone

-- be aware marine creatures may exist within the enclosure
+- marine animals may exist within the enclosure

 - do not attempt to swim to enclosure boundaries